paulpark71/eco395m-Group2-Final-Project/README.md

 * We used pandas package to read and write csv files

 **1. Word count Analysis(wordcount.py)**
-- Reading: Read review.csv from Outscraper in the directory
+- Reading: Read review.csv from Outscraper in the data directory
 - Dividing: Used **NLTK.tokenizer** package to break reviews down into separate words
 - Cleaning: Excluded stopwords and additional stopwords from divided words (function:tokenized_without_stopwords.py)
     * stopwords are in the stopwords.txt of the data directory, which we retrieved from the Shakespeare homework